Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Introduction

-The paper is structured as follows: \Cref{sec:methodology} proposes a full-cycle prototype development via generative research, from generative research for concept ideation to the user-driven prototype evaluation. \Cref{sec:generative} reports a methodology and results of generative UX research for an industrial NLP application for the process industry. \Cref{sec:prototype} describes the implementation of the prototype, i.e., semantic search in a complex domain-specific German language of the daily operations. \Cref{sec:eval} reports prototype evaluation with domain users assessing it from two perspectives: (1) accuracy evaluation with information retrieval metrics, (2) user value estimation through the prototype usability evaluation. \Cref{sec:discussion} discusses the impact of the generative UX research as a part of developing NLP prototypes of domain-specific applications.
-Finally, we summarize the findings into a reusable methodology for applying generative research to increase the quality of NLP domain applications.
+The paper is structured as follows. \Cref{sec:rel_work} briefly reviews previous efforts and UX methodologies in creating ML applications. \Cref{sec:methodology} describes a methodology of generative UX research, in which we propose to optimize user experience in the usually data-driven development of domain NLP applications.
+Our case study's methodology covers a full-cycle NLP prototype development from generative research for concept ideation to user-driven prototype evaluation. \Cref{sec:case_study} reports a case study about implementing the proposed methodology to prototype an industrial NLP application for the process industry. \Cref{sec:discussion} discusses the impact of the generative UX research on developing our NLP prototype and summarizes the findings into a reusable methodology for applying generative research to increase the quality of NLP domain applications.